FranciscoMoretti/site/content/blog/how-to-set-up-google-analytics-on-a-nextjs-website.md

 ---
+tag: Next.js, Analytics
+alias:

+publish: true
+slug: how-to-set-up-google-analytics-on-a-nextjs-website

 title: How to set up Google Analytics on a Next.js website
+description: A guide to help you set up Google Analytics 4 on your Next.js website.
 date: 2022-05-14
-description: A guide to help you set up Google Analytics 4 on your Next.js website.
-slug: how-to-set-up-google-analytics-on-a-nextjs-website
+image:

 page_id: affc7219-c01a-4087-a4b1-4aa11a632c75
 ---